inrs-ai/commodities/README.md

-# A tool that obtains the daily commodity prices via email.
+A tool that fetches daily prices of key commodities via email.